Misalignment dynamics of Scalar Condensates with Yukawa coupling: Particle and Entropy Production: Introduction

 By considering the large $N_f$ limit, the bosonic contributions are suppressed relative to the fermionic terms allowing for careful and isolated treatment of the latter's impact on the effective action.

 We introduce an adiabatic basis and adiabatic expansion which allows a clear and natural interpretation of the derivative expansion of the effective action as the adiabatic expansion, within which we identify the zeroth order term with the usual fermionic contribution to the effective potential in the static case.
 Meanwhile, the adiabatic mode functions form a basis of ``particle" states.
 When viewed from this basis, the contributions beyond zeroth adiabatic order are associated with the derivative terms in the effective action.
 These entail profuse ``particle production" which dynamically encodes the wave function renormalization of the scalar field.

-Due to the time-translational symmetry of Minkowski spacetime, energy is manifestly conserved.
+A most important result is a fully renormalized, energy conserving set of equations of motion for the condensate and the bosonic and fermionic quantum fluctuations, that goes beyond the inclusion of the radiative corrections in the effective potential by also including the production of particles as a consequence of the non-equilibrium evolution of the misaligned condensate and \emph{does not rely on the adiabatic or derivative expansion}.
+These equations of motion along with a given set of initial conditions on bosonic and fermionic mode functions defines a well posed initial value problem for misalignment dynamics amenable of direct numerical study.

 Thus the production of adiabatic particles is interpreted as an efficient energy transfer from the ``classical" non-equilibrium homogeneous condensate to the quantum fluctuations as time evolution proceeds.
 This mechanism invites the conjecturing of an asymptotic stationary state with a concomitant population of highly entangled, produced particle-antiparticle pairs and an associated (entanglement) entropy, both of which we obtain.

 An important and subtle aspect revealed by this study is the connection between the quantum state and initial conditions on fermionic mode functions, an aspect that is directly related to field renormalization and the dynamics of ``dressing'' (renormalization) of the field by quantum fluctuations, which leads to an initial time singularity as a consequence of a ultraviolet divergent field renormalization\cite{baacke,inising1,inising2,inising3,devega}.
 We show how this ``singularity'' is resolved self-consistently upon field and coupling renormalization, as it must for consistency with a finite energy density, with a finite remnant time dependence of ``dressing'' that vanishes on a time scale inversely proportional to the ultraviolet cutoff.